Features any Well-Designed System Should Have

 If direct or reflected sound from the loudspeakers can be picked up by microphones, the system will be more prone to feedback.
 Loudspeaker dispersion should be selected for the space(s) the system will normally be used in, and loudspeakers should be positioned and angled to minimise reflection.
 Microphones should not be positioned within the arc of loudspeaker high-frequency output, and should be far enough away from loudspeakers to avoid feedback at less directional (lower) frequencies.

 We don't just want clean, clear, intelligible, natural, balanced sound in the place where the sound-engineer is sitting: we want everyone to get it.
 We want even coverage in as much of the audience area as possible.
-Radical changes in tone as you move through the audience area are undesirable.
+Radical changes in tone or volume as you move through the audience area are undesirable.

 Two key factors here are loudspeakers and loudspeaker placement: loudspeakers need to have even dispersion (the level and frequency balance should remain reasonably constant within the area the speakers are designed to cover), and good pattern control (sound must not spread to areas where it isn't wanted: sound reflecting from walls and ceilings interferes with evenness, causing peaks and troughs - AKA comb filtering - at different frequencies); they also need to be positioned to minimise interaction with the room (see the section on Speaker Position for further details).